hantsy/spring-reactive-sample/docs/web/intro.md

 class WebConfig implements WebFluxConfigurer {}
 ````

-> NOTE: For Spring Boot applications, no extra steps are required  to activate  **WebFlux** if *spring-boot-starter-webflux* is included in the calsspath.
+> NOTE: For Spring Boot applications, no extra steps are required  to activate  **WebFlux** if *spring-boot-starter-webflux* is included in the classpath.